 We are meeting at the beach, finally!
 The conference line will also be open.
 The phone number will be sent via email.
 If you would like to dial in (and haven’t gotten and email from Ted, see “more info” below to contact him.

 Staten Island Meeting Time:

-Meeting for Worship is from 10:10 am until 10:55, followed by social time, and then worship sharing and/or business meeting.
+Meeting for Worship is from 10:10 am until 10:55, followed by social time and worship sharing and/or business meeting. (or swimming and sunning) 🙂

 Directions — 2nd Sundays

-Location at South Beach – ruins of jetty at northeasterly (“NE’ly”) end of South Beach.
-Seating is either on the sand or on a concrete bench, so seat cushions or beach chairs are suggested.
+Location at South Beach – Just north (ie, on the Fort Wadsworth side) of ruins of jetty at northeasterly (“NE’ly”) end of South Beach.
+Seating is either on the sand, so seat cushions or beach chairs are suggested.